scaleway/serverless-examples/functions/triggers-getting-started/README.md

 ... (truncated)
 ```

+If you don't see these logs, make sure you have selected one of the "triggers getting started" functions in the `Function name` dropdown.

+### Costs

 Configuring and managing triggers is free, you only pay for the execution of your functions.
 For more information, please consult the [Scaleway Serverless pricing](https://www.scaleway.com/en/pricing/?tags=serverless).
 You will also be billed for the SQS queue usage when sending messages to it.

 ## Cleanup

+To delete all the resources used in this example, you can run the following from the root of the project:

 ```console
 terraform destroy